ibi-group/otp-middleware/docs/live-tracking.md

 | Class | Description |
 | --- | --- |
 | `UsRideGwinnettNotifyBusOperator` | Notifies a bus driver on a specific trip in the RideGwinnett (Gwinnett County, GA, USA) service area |

+## Post-Travel Surveys

+If a traveler is moving and stays deviated from the itinerary saved in a `MonitoredTrip` longer than a configured time, a push notification is sent with a link to a survey regarding the trip.

+The survey notification is currently throttled to once every seven days.